Rafiya1199/git-github/README.md

 - Project 6 - Public API on API gateway with Cognito authentication that invokes a Lambda function
 - Project 7 - Lambda function triggered on a EC2 tag update event
 - Project 8 - Receive Emails from a Website's "Contact Us" form Using AWS SES, Lambda, & API Gateway
+- Project 9 - Build Contact Us Form Functionality using terraform and OpenAPI 3.0